 You know I still owe the blog

 several a ton of reviews and posts?
 Ah, what is busy?
-I don’t think I am in a blogging slump, but I’ve been terribly busy with other real life stuff (some still connected to reading, but not requiring an easy site builder), and yes, sometimes I’m just too lazy to open my blog and write a review.
+I don’t think I am in a blogging slump, but I’ve been terribly busy with other real life stuff, and yes, sometimes I’m just too lazy to open my blog and write a review.
 For that, I apologize.

 On another note, July reading was actually quite good, even if I was still terribly slow.
 I don’t think I’ll ever get out of the 4-book backlog for my Goodreads challenge, but right now, I don’t really care.
 Perhaps later?
 But anyway, I managed to finish my July books with a few days to spare!

 - The Remains of the Day by Kazuo Ishiguro (4/5)